 The outer shells were airy, crisp wafers that provided structural stability and a pleasant crunch.
 Each segment pod was filled with an amazingly thick and creamy white chocolate filling.

-The tasted strongly of milk and vanilla and was reminiscent of really high quality frosting.
+They tasted strongly of milk and vanilla and was reminiscent of really high-quality frosting.
 I didn’t get any hazelnut flavors, but I didn’t really care.

 The filling was quite sweet, but it was nicely tempered by that wafer shell.
 It’s basically a non-cute version of the biscuit Kinder Happy Hippo, but with chocolate sprinkle/cookie bits.